BROADSoftware/HADeploy/docsite/docs/plugins_reference/files/files.md

 HARelay is aimed not only to perform initial deployment, but also to cleverly propagate application modification.

 in particular, file modification are only performed when needed.
 In some case, such modification need to trigger some action, such as service restart to be take in account.
-This is the function of the `notify` attribute
+This is the function of the `notify` attribute.

+If the notify attribut include a ':', then it will be interpreted as a [supervisor_program](../supervisor/supervisor_programs) where the left part indicated the supervisor instance and the right part the program to restart.

+If the notify attribut does not include a ':', it will be interpreted as a [`systemd`](../systemd/systemd_units) service to restart.